liquidg3/liquidfire-forms/README.md

 }

 ```
+## Form widget options
+You can customize the form widget using these options.
+You can always check the widgets/form/config/schema.json for a
+more in-depth review of the options.

+View the [widget's schema](widgets/form/configs/schema.json) to see what it can do.

 ## Form options
-These are options you can pass a form:
+These are options you can pass a form.

 - **id**: (required) the id of the form
 - **schema**: (required) the apollo schema that this form will use for its properties